andytuba/procgiene/on/get-lots-done-get-nothing-done.md

 Turns out I left some cardboard boxes in the garage.
 I'll bring those inside to break down with the rest.

-And ... we're back at the stack of cardboard boxes.
-Today's task may be a little bigger than when I started, but I still took care of a bunch of little tasks!
+And ...
+I've made it back to the stack of cardboard boxes, but with housekeeping inertia!

+Even if I end the day with more cardboard than I started, I still took care of lots of housekeeping!

 ---